 - 100 grams Brussels sprouts finely sliced

-- 1.2 litres leftover chicken gravy topped up with chicken stock
+- 1.2 litres chicken stock mixed with leftover gravy

 - 300 grams leftover roast chicken coarsely shredded